 If your dry skin is on your face, consider oil cleansing as a method of makeup removal and face cleansing.
 Even for acne-prone skin types, this is usually very effective and gentle.

 If you do need to cleanse your skin with soap, choose an organic baby soap or one that has the EWG (Environmental Working Group) seal.
 Lotions with colloidal oatmeal are very gentle and effective at soothing skin.

-Do not hesitate to buy your own organic cold pressed oils and butters for additional skin moisture.
+Do not hesitate to buy your own organic cold-pressed oils and butter (like shea and cocoa) for additional skin moisture.

 By using your own rosehip oil, sweet almond oil, cocoa butter, shea butter, and beeswax to make your own lotion (or to just use them straight on your body) you control all of the ingredients going on your skin and maximize the healing properties for a fraction of the cost of buying an organic variety in a store.

 Showering with water that is too hot is an effective way of stripping off the protective layer of oils on your skin, leaving it dry.
 This effect is particularly noticeable in winter when skin is exposed to cold, dry air.

 Shower only with warm water, this will help retain your skin's natural oil barriers.